 This time the premiums of the term life insurance have changed due to the changes brought in by the reinsurers.

-Even with the increased premiums, terms insurance plans like the iSelect Smart360 Term Plan, offered by Canara HSBC Oriental Bank of Commerce Life Insurance, is a good option as it gives you immense flexibility in terms of premium payments as well as that of the assured sum.
+Even with the increased premiums, terms insurance plans like the iSelect Smart360 Term Plan, offered by Canara HSBC Life Insurance, is a good option as it gives you immense flexibility in terms of premium payments as well as that of the assured sum.
 Also, purchasing the same online makes the premiums lower.

 Therefore, even with the changes to the term life insurance premiums, it remains one of the best options for you.